lexi-shakhnazarov/library-of-alexandra/README.md

   -Alan Kay, “Creative Think” 1982

 ## focus areas

-- political economy
-- critical theory
-- literature and prose
-- science and technology studies
-- antitrust/competition law
-- infrastructure and systems theory
-- meta miscellaneous
+notes on readings (political economy, critical theory), systems and cybernetics, law and regulation of the digital, meta stuff on knowledge systems, and personal remarks.

 ## workflow and build WIP